Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Turning -categories into tensor -categories, I

-We note that C*-transportability will be possible only in certain circumstances.
+We note that $C^*$-transportability will be possible only in certain circumstances.
 For example, if ${\mathcal C}$ is a finite semisimple tensor category then we know that ${\mathcal C}$ is tensor equivalent to some ${\rm Rep}(A)$, with $A$ a semisimple weak quasi bialgebra.
 Since $A$ admits the structure of a $C^*$-algebra, the $C^*$-category ${\mathcal C}^+$ of $C^*$-representations of $A$ satisfies a).
 On the other hand, if ${\mathcal C}$ is not tensor equivalent to a tensor $C^*$-category, see Remark \ref{non-unitarizability}, then ${\mathcal C}^+$ does not admit any tensor $C^*$-structure that makes it tensor equivalent to ${\mathcal C}$.

-We shall describe two main classes of tensor categories for which tensor structure are transportable compatibly with the C*-structure, and two upgrading of ${\mathcal C}^+$ corresponding to a C*-transportable tensor structure of ${\mathcal C}$ provide unitarily tensor equivalent tensor $C^*$-categories.
-The notion of weak quasi Hopf algebra will play a prominent role.
+We shall describe two main classes of tensor categories for which the tensor structure (resp. the braided tensor structure) are transportable compatibly with the $C^*$-structure, and two upgrading of ${\mathcal C}^+$ corresponding to a $C^*$-transportable tensor structure of ${\mathcal C}$ provide unitarily (braided) tensor equivalent tensor $C^*$-categories.
+The notion of weak quasi-Hopf algebra will play a prominent role.

-In the mentioned application, ${\mathcal C}$ plays the role of a category of infinite dimensional representations of interest of some algebraic structure endowed with a `fusion' tensor product, and ${\mathcal C}^+$ the category of unitary representations on Hilbert spaces.
-The functor ${\mathcal F}: {\mathcal C}^+\to{\mathcal C}$ is understood as that which forgets the unitary structure.
-The assumption that it be an equivalence means that every object of ${\mathcal C}$ can be made into a unitary representation, an assumption which is known to hold in a variety of circumstances as clarified in the last section.
-Or else ${\mathcal C}$ may be taken as Andersen fusion category of a quantum group $U_q({\mathfrak g})$ at roots of unity for the values $q=e^{i\pi/\ell d}$.
-In this case, a first part of Wenzl theory consists in showing indeed that ${\mathcal C}$ is a C*-category in a natural way.
-We thus see from these two examples that the problem in our formulation includes that of unitarizing representation categories of VOAs and also a substantial part of Wenzl-Xu theory.
+In the mentioned applications, ${\mathcal C}$ plays the role of a category of infinite dimensional representations of interest of some algebraic structure endowed with a `fusion' tensor product, and ${\mathcal C}^+$ the category of unitary representations on Hilbert spaces.
+The functor ${\mathcal F}: {\mathcal C}^+\to{\mathcal C}$ is the functor which forgets the unitary structure.
+The assumption that it be an equivalence means that every object of ${\mathcal C}$ can be made into a unitary representation, an assumption which is known to hold in a variety of circumstances.

+We thus see that the abstract problem in our formulation admits as applications that of making representation categories of VOAs or of affine Lie which are known to have the structure of linear $C^*$-categories, and the structure of (braided) tensor categories, into tensor $C^*$-categories (with unitary braided symmetry).

+\begin{ex} An example illuminating the general methodology, and useful for our application, is obtained with ${\mathcal C}$ the Andersen fusion category of a quantum group $U_q({\mathfrak g})$ associated to a complex simple Lie algebra, with $q=e^{i\pi/\ell}$ with $\ell$ divisible by $d$, the ratio between the squared lengths of the longest to the shortest root, and $\ell/d>\check{h}$, the dual Coxeter number of ${\mathfrak g}$.